taext/mediabyte/README.md

 ### The mediabyte tag syntax

 1. tags are separated by dots
-2. title-case tags are titles
+2. capitalized tags are titles
 3. YouTube time code tags are such
 4. remaining tags are ordinary tags
 5. **y.youtubehash** or **b.bitlyhash** is mandatory